mayarahmo/DataCube_Kettle_Plugin/README.md

 A complete tutorial how to execute and edit the source code can be found at https://greco.ppgi.ufrj.br/lodbr.

-Output files examples are in this directory.
+Output example files are in this directory.